jinhchoii/atuomate-gcs-bq/Readme.md

 # Automate data upload to Bigquery

 ## Introduction
-create a cloud function trigger to automatically create table and upload data to Bigquery
+created a cloud function trigger to automatically create table and upload data to Bigquery

 ## Architecture
 <img src="Architecture.png">